Tommyssj/Pratham-Singh/README.md

-- 👋 Hi, I’m @Tommyssj
+- 👋 Hi, I’m Pratham Singh
 - 👀 I’m interested in Games and coding
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on